Barry Zito: 2012

 After struggling mightily during spring training in which he threw with a new crouched delivery, Zito began the 2012 season with a start against the Rockies on April 9.
 He threw arguably one of the best games of his career, throwing a complete-game shutout while giving up just 4 hits in the 7–0 Giants victory.
 It was his first shutout since 2003 when he was a member of the Oakland Athletics.
 In a June 3 home game matchup with the Cubs, Zito pitched four-hit shutout ball into the ninth inning for a 2–0 Giants win and brought his season ERA below 3.00.
 In earning the win, Zito earned his 150th career win, becoming the 246th pitcher to hit the mark.
 Zito had a hand in the Giants' second road shutout win of the season when he pitched seven innings, allowing three hits and recording four strikeouts, in a July 17 game versus the Atlanta Braves.
 The win pushed his season record to 8–6.
 Zito would go on to finish the season with a 15–8 record, his most wins in a season with the Giants, while sporting a 4.15 ERA.

 Zito faced off against the Reds in Game 4 of the National League Division Series (NLDS) on October 10 and struggled, being pulled in the third inning after allowing two runs.
 However, the Giants went on to win 8–3.
 The Giants, after losing the first two games of the series, became the first team to rally from a 2–0 deficit with both losses at home in an NLDS, winning 3 straight road games to win the series in five games.
 On October 19, 2012, Zito rebounded and pitched arguably the best game of his career, tossing 72/3 shutout innings against the St. Louis Cardinals in Game 5 of the National League Championship Series (NLCS), earning the win.
 It was his first postseason win since 2006 and according to Zito himself, was the biggest win of his career.
 That same day, Zito inspired the Twitter hashtag #rallyzito, which, behind the efforts of Giants fans, was trending worldwide on the social networking site.
 The Giants, after trailing 3–1 in the series, prevailed in seven games.

 On October 24, 2012, Zito pitched in the first World Series of his career.
 As the Game 1 starter, Zito earned the win, outpitching Detroit's Justin Verlander by tossing 5 2/3 innings of one-run ball.
-Zito also added an RBI single en route to an 8–3 Giants win.
+Zito added an RBI single en route to an 8–3 Giants win.
 The Giants went on to sweep the Tigers in the World Series, and Zito went 2–0 with a 1.69 earned run average in the postseason.

 Zito did not lose a single game after August 2 against the Mets, and San Francisco won his last 14 starts.